dperrymorrow/re-bars/README.md

 ```

 # ReBars built in helpers

-ReBars comes with a few very powerful helpers.
-Of course you can add your own to any component, or at the application level just as you would with any Handlebars application.
+ReBars consists of a few very powerful Handlebars helpers.
+Of course you can add your own to extend even futher, but the following is what you get on install.

-## The {{#watch}} helper
+## The watch helper

 The watch helper tells ReBars to re-render this block on change of the item you pass in as the second parameter.

+Watch allows you to re-render a block of your template on change.
+Watch takes an _optional_ arguments of what properties to watch.
+The arguments can be string or a regular expression.
+You may aslo as many as you like.
+When any change, the block will re-render.

 ```javascript
 {